The color picker is a pop-up that lets you define a color value. Holding Ctrl while dragging snaps the hue to make it quick to select primary colors.

 RRGGBB.
 Shorthand hex colors are also supported as

-For operations that are capable of using Alpha, another slider “A” is added.
+For operations that are capable of using the Alpha Channel, another slider “A” is added.